RC Airplanes Simplified

 If your aircraft is glow engine powered the throttle speeds up and slows down the engine.
 Unlike the other three controls, this one is not spring centered but has a ratchet.
 This ensures that the throttle stays in the position last commanded.

-If you have an RC electric plane then the throttle is connected to an RC ESC.
-(Electronic Speed Control) and thus controls the speed of the motor.
+If you have an RC electric plane then the throttle is connected to an Electronic Speed Control or ESC and thus controls the speed of the motor.

 To sum up- the LEFT stick controls THROTTLE and RUDDER and the RIGHT stick controls AILERONS and ELEVATOR.